Yes, but we recommend you review our walk-in FAQ page before attending our office without an appointment.

 Yes, but only for specific types of cases.
 Your case must meet all of the following five criteria in order to be considered for a contingency fee:

-- You have either been involved in a car accident, or you had a slip & fall, or you were bitten by someone else’s dog, or you were sexually assaulted, or you are collecting a secured debt, or you have been wrongfully dismissed from your job;
+- You have either been involved in a car accident, or you had a slip & fall, or you were bitten by someone else’s dog, or you were sexually assaulted, or you are collecting a secured debt.;

 - The size of the claim is sufficiently large enough to justify our financial investment and our time;